govau/notify-client-java/DOCUMENTATION.md

 The `notify-client-java` deploys to Bintray's JCenter.
 You will need to include JCenter as your repository within your maven/gradle configuration.

-The library is available on the [GOV.AU Notify Java client page on Bintray](https://bintray.com/notify-infra/notify-jars/notify-client-java) [external link]:
+The library is available on the [Notify.gov.au Java client page on Bintray](https://bintray.com/notify-infra/notify-jars/notify-client-java) [external link]:

 You can also refer to the [sample Java example](https://github.com/govau/notify-examples-java) for an example application using the library.